coronabd/corona-fact-checker/server-for-extension/README.md

 That should work!

+NOTE: Uploading data in a new account is easier with https://docs.mongodb.com/compass/master/install/ , https://docs.mongodb.com/compass/master/import-export/ .
+Also if you only want an already available database, contact with any collaborator in the project to get the deployed database's connection string.

 ## Other files
 To calculate the similarity score, we need a pre-made dictionary which can be downloaded [here](https://drive.google.com/file/d/16Uej6m8D3ZM0oasGvPX6-Xf0czpNqqq9/view?usp=sharing).
 Set the path of this dictionary in **config.py** under the name of **DICTIONARY**.